empyriumz/Numerical-Berry-curvature/README.md

 # Numerical-Berry-curvature
-Numerical implementation of Berry curvature calculation for tight binding Hamiltonians.
+Numerical implementation of Berry curvature and orbital moment calculation for tight binding Hamiltonians.

 This numerical routine has been used for calculating the magneto-tranpsort properties in several topological materials.